 -Tablets should be taken the same way each day, either with or without a meal.
 (High-fat meals decrease absorption of aliskiren substantially).

 Exposure to aliskiren and amlodipine is increased in elderly patients.
 Lower initial doses of aliskiren-amlodipine should be considered.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Tekamlo?

-Avoid taking Tekamlo with foods that are high in fat, which can make it harder for your body to absorb aliskiren.
+Avoid taking Tekamlo with a high-fat meal, which can make it harder for your body to absorb aliskiren.

 Tekamlo side effects